LostByteSoft/Convert-IMAGE-to-WALLPAPER/readme.md

-		Convert ONE image file to 1000 x 1000 px, poster.jpg Convert ONE image file to 750 x 750 px, nameofthefolder.jpg Convert ONE image file to 500 x 500 px, cover.jpg Convert to JPG.sh
+		Convert ONE image file to 1000 x 1000 px, poster.jpg Convert ONE image file to 750 x 750 px, nameofthefolder.jpg Convert ONE image file to 500 x 500 px, cover.jpg Convert ALL to PNG.sh
+		Convert images files in folder to PNG format.
+	Convert ALL to WEBP.sh
+		Convert images files in folder to WEBP format.
+	Convert to JPG.sh
-		Convert whatever to JPG format.
+		Convert one images file to JPG format.
+	Convert to WEBP.sh
+		Convert one images file to WEBP format.

 Others files:
 ---------------------------------------------